wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-run-samples-linux.md

 - Cells are separated by a space

-Now, there's a certain way to construct Sudoku puzzles in that you can't repeat a number in a column or row.
-Thankfully there's an example on the HDInsight cluster that is properly constructed.
+There is a certain way to construct Sudoku puzzles; you can't repeat a number in a column or row.
+There's an example on the HDInsight cluster that is properly constructed.
 It is located at **/usr/hdp/2.2.4.9-1/hadoop/src/hadoop-mapreduce-project/hadoop-mapreduce-examples/src/main/java/org/apache/hadoop/examples/dancing/puzzle1.dta** and contains the following:

     8 5 ?
 3 9 ? ? ? ?
     ? ?
 2 ? ? ? ? ? ?